⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 8.23 | The P/E ratio (Trailing Twelve Months) indicates how much investors are willing to pay for each dollar of past earnings, often used to assess a company's valuation relative to its historical profitability. |
+| P/E Ratio (TTM) | 8.62 | The trailing Price-to-Earnings ratio indicates how much investors are willing to pay per dollar of earnings over the past twelve months. |

-| Price/Book (MRQ) | 1.63 | The Price/Book ratio (Most Recent Quarter) compares a company's market value to its book value, indicating how much investors are willing to pay for its net assets. |
+| Price/Book (MRQ) | 1.67 | The Price-to-Book ratio compares the company's market value to its book value, indicating how investors value its assets. |

-| EV/EBITDA | 7.64 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for comparing capital-intensive businesses. |
+| EV/EBITDA | 7.39 | Enterprise Value to EBITDA measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across industries. |

-| Operating Margin | 21.58 | Operating Margin indicates how much profit a company makes from its core operations for every dollar of sales, reflecting its operational efficiency before interest and taxes. |
+| Operating Margin | 0.18 | Operating Margin indicates how much profit a company makes from its operations before interest and taxes, expressed as a percentage of revenue. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |